quantiacs/documentation/en/source/user_guide/code.md

 **conda** is our preferred package manager but you can use also **pip** in the **init** file.

-- **precheck.ipynb**: this file allows you to pre-check your strategy.
-We advise you to run this notebook before submitting and fix all ERROR and WARNING cases.
+- **precheck.ipynb**: This file allows you to pre-check your strategy.
+Strategies need to pass filters for being accepted to our contests: for example, the In-Sample Sharpe ratio should be larger than 1 at submission time.
+We advise you to run this notebook before submitting your **strategy** and fix all ERROR and WARNING messages.

-- **strategy.ipynb**  this file contains your strategy for submission.
-We recommend using a separate instance of a jupyter notebook (which you can call for example research.ipynb) for research.
-Once you are ready to submit, you should remove unnecessary components and submit the optimized version in the strategy.ipynb file.
+- **strategy.ipynb**: This file MUST contain your strategy for submission.
+We recommend using a separate instance of a jupyter notebook (which you can call for example **research.ipynb**) for development.
+Once you are ready to submit, you should remove unnecessary components and submit the optimized version coded in the **strategy.ipynb** file.